 I personally prefer them over walking lunges because they allow you to stay in place.
 This can be especially beneficial if you're in a crowded gym and don't have much extra space on your hands.

 Reverse lunges also help target and build strength in several of the biggest muscles in your legs.
-So, let's talk about what those muscles are next.
+So, if you're curious about what reverse lunges work, let's dive into the muscles targeted by this powerful movement.

 Let's start with the muscle that sits on the front of your legs and get a lot of work in this exercise...